-The 2023 Bonds, which allow investors to invest directly in bonds that finance socially beneficial projects, are designated by the Corporation as "Sustainable Development Bonds."
-The Corporation's Sustainable Development Bonds designation reflects the use of the proceeds of the 2023 Bonds in a manner that is consistent with the "Social Bond Principles" and "Sustainability Bond Guidelines" as promulgated by the International Capital Market Association ("ICMA").
-The Sustainable Development Bonds designation also reflects the use of the proceeds of the 2023 Bonds in a manner that is consistent with "Goal 1: No Poverty" and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1" and "SDG 11"
+The 2025 Bonds, which allow investors to invest directly in bonds that finance socially beneficial projects, are designated by the Corporation as "Sustainable Development Bonds."
+The Corporation's Sustainable Development Bonds designation reflects the use of the proceeds of the 2025 Bonds in a manner that is consistent with the "Social Bond Principles" and "Sustainability Bond Guidelines" as promulgated by the International Capital Market Association ("ICMA").
+The Corporation has not appointed an external review provider to confirm alignment of the Sustainable Development Bonds designation of the 2025 Bonds with the core components of such Social Bond Principles and Sustainability Bond Guidelines.
+The Sustainable Development Bonds designation also reflects the use of the proceeds of the 2025 Bonds in a manner that is consistent with "Goal 1: No Poverty" and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1" and "SDG 11" specifically).

-specifically).
 The UNSDGs were adopted by the United Nations General Assembly in September 2015 as part of its 2030 Agenda for Sustainable Development.
 SDG 1 is focused on ending poverty in all its forms everywhere, and SDG 11 is focused on making cities and human settlements inclusive, safe, resilient and sustainable.

 Use of Proceeds.
-The proceeds of the 2023 Bonds are expected to be used to finance a portion of the cost of acquiring, rehabilitating and equipping the 2023 Development, which consists of 2,035 units in 40 tenant-occupied public housing buildings located in the Borough of the Bronx, Bronx County, New York and is known as PACT Edenwald, in connection with the conversion of the 2023 Development to a multifamily residential facility receiving housing assistance payments authorized by Section 8 of the Housing Act.
-The 2023 Development is expected to receive subsidy payments under the federal Section 8 program.
-A portion of the units are currently occupied by households with incomes above 60% of AMI.
-Upon vacancy, those units and all other units in the 2023 Development will be set aside for households with incomes at or below 60% of AMI.
+The proceeds of the 2025 Bonds are expected to be used to finance a portion of the cost of acquiring, rehabilitating and equipping the 2025 Developments in connection with the conversion of the 2025 Developments to multifamily residential facilities receiving housing assistance payments authorized by Section 8 of the Housing Act.
+The 2025 Developments consist of 1,669 units in 14 tenant-occupied public housing buildings located in the Borough of The Bronx, Bronx County, New York and are known as PACT Northwest Bronx.
+The 2025 Developments are expected to receive subsidy payments pursuant to Housing Assistance Payments Contract ("HAP Contracts") under the federal Section 8 program (as described herein under the heading "THE PROGRAM - Section 8 Program"), which, as administered by NYCHA with respect to the 2025 Developments, provides with certain exceptions that newly-admitted residents are to be very-low-income families (defined generally as families whose income does not exceed 50% of the median income for the area, as defined by HUD).
+A portion of the units are currently occupied by households with incomes above 50% of AMI.
+For the duration of the HAP Contracts, upon vacancy, those units and all other units in the 2025 Developments will be set aside for households with incomes at or below 50% of AMI, except as otherwise permitted by the federal Section 8 program and NYCHA's Section 8 administrative plan.